-If you’re like most Texans, you worked your AC unit hard in the summer months.
+If you’re like most Texans, your air conditioning unit worked hard in the summer months.
 As you look forward to the coming cold weather, your entire HVAC system may need servicing to ensure that it continues to work perfectly.
 Here’s a quick HVAC inspection checklist of things to do to help you get started.

 Clean Up Your Unit